BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-19-switching-from-babel-to-swc.md

 <br />

+**Babel is the first JavaScript transpiler**, created to enable developers to write modern JavaScript code that could run in older browsers.
 Our project has relied on nearly **10 years of Babel**, a solid choice built on robustness and flexibility.
 Being a 10 years old tool is both a curse and a blessing !
 Because of its huge community Babel can do almost anything: for nearly every need, there is a well-maintained and documented plugin available, and when you need to go off the beaten path, its API allows very specific and custom transformations.
 For a long time, this foundation was a real advantage, reliable, extensible, and almost indispensable for handling the transpilation of a complex project.

 In Babel, all transformations happen through **presets** and **plugins**.

 > ℹ️ **Plugins** are pieces of code which perform a single transformation on a piece of code.
 A typical Babel pipeline consists of several plugins which sequentially transform the input source code.

 > ℹ️ **Presets** are plugins that are grouped together for convenience in order to fill a more general use case.
 For example, @babel/preset-env compiles modern JavaScript for the targeted browsers, `@babel/preset-react` handles JSX, and `@babel/preset-typescript` transpiles TypeScript.
-Each of those presets actually return an array of individual plugins.
+Each of those presets actually return a group of individual plugins, which are then applied sequentially to transform the code.

-The architecture of Babel allows us to enable different sets of plugin depending on the environment to achieve optimal bundle size/build time/developer experience.
+The architecture of Babel allows us to enable different sets of plugins depending on the environment to achieve optimal bundle size/build time/developer experience.
 For instance, on top of all the traditional transformations (Typescript, JSX, preset-env…), here are some plugins we enable only conditionally:

 **In development:**
 - `react-refresh/babel` to enable Hot Module Replacement and improve the Developer eXperience (DX)